 Port Dover Power Squadron is a volunteer, non-profit organization that fosters safe boating through education.
 This is mainly done through courses, presentations and other demonstrations on a variety of boating related content such as navigation, VHF radio and licensing.Our current membership of over 210 members enjoys the benefits of a family of fellow boaters, multiple events and many discounts to from our boating partners and courses.

 Canadian Power and Sail Squadrons is a non-profit organization that has been connecting boaters for over 75 years and continues to play a major role in Canadian boating culture.We are a nationwide organization of recreational boating enthusiasts with over 20,000 active members.
 Our instructors help recreational boaters improve their boating safety knowledge as well as their vessel handling and navigation skills.

 Back in the early 1930’s, Canadian yachtsmen who sailed the international waters around Detroit, found United States clubs, and the Detroit Yacht Club in particular, the centre of boating activities for these waters.
-Thus many Canadian sailors from the border cities joined the Detroit Yacht Club.
+As a result, many Canadian sailors from the border cities joined the Detroit Yacht Club.
 It was there, they met enthusiastic members of the United

 States Power Squadrons and learned of the navigation and other allied courses of the USPS.
 Unfortunately, courses were open only to US citizens.
-In 1935, the Windsor Yacht Club was founded and many of the same Canadian sailor men rallied to the support of the new club.
-That winter, instructed and examined by USPS members, a group of Canadians passed the Junior Piloting examination and founded the Windsor Power Squadron, thus forming the nucleus of what was eventually to become the Canadian Power Squadron.
-Officers from these three squadrons met at Chatham, Ontario, on the 14th of October 1941, and there the Canadian Power Squadrons had its birth.
-Constitution and By-laws were adopted, lecture courses standardized and steps taken so secure recognition from the Dominion Government.
-By this time however, Canada had been in the Second World War for over two years and the rank of various squadrons were badly depleted by enlistments.
+In 1935, the Windsor Yacht Club was founded and many of the same Canadian sailors rallied to the support of the new club.
+That winter, instructed and examined by USPS members, a group of Canadians passed

+By 1939, Windsor had blossomed and word of its work had spread to Sarnia and London, Ontario where other squadrons sprang to life.
+Officers from these three squadrons met at Chatham, Ontario, on the 14th of October 1941 and the Canadian Power Squadron was born.
+A Constitution and By-laws were adopted, lecture courses standardized and steps taken to

+secure recognition from the Dominion Government.
+By this time, Canada had been in the Second World War for over two years and the rank of various squadrons were badly depleted by enlistments.
 Eligible prospective members were so scarce, the CPS almost expired before it had really seen the light of day.

 In 1946, the various squadrons began to stir once more.
-A large new squadron was organized in Toronto.
-Another in Halifax formed the first salt water unit.
+A large new squadron was organized in Toronto while another in Halifax became the first salt water unit.
 The fires of squadronism were really kindled anew.
 The Dominion Government finally granted CPS its official charter in 1947 and the organization was registered under the Companies Act.
 The following year, a copyright was granted covering the official flag of the Canadian Power Squadron.

-By 1950, the urge to study and acquire proficiency in boating skills had become so great among members of the Squadrons, that a Training Department was formed, headed by a director and a representative from each existing squadron.
+By 1950, the urge to study and acquire proficiency in boating skills had become so great among members of the Squadrons that a Training Department was formed which was headed by a director and a representative from each existing squadron.
 In 1955, the first squadron to be established on the West Coast was chartered in Vancouver.
 The following two years witnessed phenomenal growth and six more squadrons were formed.
 By 1958, the rapid expansion of CPS necessitated the formation of Districts, each with its own District Commander and Training Officer.
 Districts became operative at the Annual Conference in 1959.